 In the European Union, the advertising and promotion of our products are subject to EU laws governing promotion of medicinal products, interactions with physicians, misleading and comparative advertising and unfair commercial practices.
-In addition, other legislation adopted by individual EU Member States may apply to the advertising and promotion of medicinal products.
+In addition, other legislation adopted by individual EU member states may apply to the advertising and promotion of medicinal products.
 These laws require that promotional materials and advertising in relation to medicinal products comply with the product's Summary of Product Characteristics, or SmPC, as approved by the competent authorities.
 The SmPC is the document that provides information to physicians concerning the safe and effective use of the medicinal product.
 It forms an intrinsic and integral part of the marketing authorization granted for the medicinal product.
-Promotion of a medicinal product that does not comply with the SmPC is considered to constitute off-label promotion.
-The off-label promotion of medicinal products is prohibited in the European Union.
-The applicable laws at European Union level and in the individual EU Member States also prohibit the direct-to-consumer advertising of prescription-only medicinal products.
+Promotion of medicinal products is prohibited in the European Union.
+The applicable laws at European Union level and in the individual EU member states also prohibit the direct-to-consumer advertising of prescription-only medicinal products.
 Violations of the rules governing the promotion of medicinal products in the European Union could be penalized by administrative measures, fines and imprisonment.
 These laws may further limit or restrict the advertising and promotion of our products to the general public and may also impose limitations on our promotional activities with health care professionals.